 Seven cups burfi

-This name sounds very different for a mithai, even I thought the same when first time I read this at my favorite blogger Gayathri Kumar’s blog Cookspot.
+This name sounds very different for a mithai, even I thought the same when first time I read seven cups burfi post at my favourite blogger Gayathri Kumar’s blog Cookspot.
 Read the whole recipe, but I was hesitant to try because didn’t know how it would taste.
 Though Gayathri’s recipes are no fail and I have tried a lot of them.
-Maybe I was hesitant because to prepare this sweet raw besan was used, and my experience till now was that if besan is raw, it wouldn’t taste nice and it will stick in the mouth while eating.
+Maybe I was hesitant because to prepare this sweet raw besan (gram flour) was used, and my experience till now was that if besan is raw, it wouldn’t taste nice and it will stick in the mouth while eating.

 Few weeks before I had gone to Vandana’s house (dear friend in the apartment) and she offered me the same seven cups burfi and packed some for my husband and daughter also.